phpgears/event-async/README.md

 This is the one responsible for actual async handling, which would normally be send the serialized event to a message queue system such as RabbitMQ

-No implementation is provided but an abstract base class so you can extend from it
+No implementation is provided in this package but an abstract base class so you can extend from it

 ```php
 use Gears\Event\Async\AbstractEventQueue;